espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Sly Disarm.md

 # Sly Disarm
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You can [[Disarm]] a creature through sleight of hand rather than brute force.
 You can use Thievery instead of Athletics when you attempt a Disarm.
-When you use Thievery to attempt a Disarm and succeed, the target is [[Off-Guard]] against the next attack you make before the end of your turn.
+When you use Thievery to attempt a Disarm and succeed, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the next attack you make before the end of your turn.